May 12, 2018 | BANNISTERS Top things to do in Port Stephens

 If you’re looking for a unique way to roam, Oakfield Ranch Camel Tours offers a laid-back mode of transport.
 Take in a seaside sunset from atop your very own camel as they saunter along the sands.

 Discover Port Stephens with your four-legged friend by your side.
-Bannisters Port Stephens is offering dog-friendly accommodation in our Ocean Deluxe rooms.
+Bannisters Port Stephens is offering dog-friendly accommodation in two of our Ocean Deck rooms.
 These ground floor rooms boast decks with ocean glimpses and access to a sunlit grassy area for a quick run around to stretch your legs.
-Early risers will be rewarded with a stunning…
+Early risers will be rewarded with…

 It’s almost fifty years since ‘The Salamander’ opened its doors to guests from all over Australia.
 Originally built for two-million dollars in 1968, this one-of-a-kind location represented the perfect opportunity for the Bannisters brand to reimagine the magic of south coast Mollymook’s Bannisters by Sea, with a laidback, retro hotel/motel vibe that is all its…